jaysu99-lab/docker-docker-compose/README.md

 After you have a Virtual machine for Linux system,let's get started with docker!
 First,choose your type of Linux system on official page(https://docs.docker.com/engine/install/) and follow it's steps,and the most difficult thing is building a 'docker-compose.yml' to use every tools you want on your virtual machine.

+This example docker-compose.yml has four tools in it,Elasticsearch,logstash,Kibana,and last one is jupyter to type code inside.